Food as Art: FireWorks Feast at the Inn at Bay Fortune

 However, to save time, I recommend you obtain your Pilgrims Passport before you leave.
 To do so, connect with the Pilgrims’ Association in your home country.

-Camino Websites for Canada, the UK, and the United States
+Camino Websites for the UK and the United States

 For other organizations, search online for Pilgrims’ Association and the name of your country.